myarichuk/myarichuk.github.io/source/_posts/cpp-di-metaprogramming.md

 }

 ```
-It *should* have worked, but it fails with very cryptic errors, which highlight a big problem with C++ template metaprogramming: bad, errors.
+It *should* have worked, but it fails with very cryptic errors, which highlight a big problem with C++ template metaprogramming: cryptic errors which are not really "user-friendly".
 ![BoostDI Compilation Error](wtf.jpg)

-Apparently, because of the arcane rules of C++ template magick (I may know thing or two about C# but I am a total noob in C++), I needed to change the declaration of ``greeter`` and add 'public' to inheritance declaration.
+Apparently, because of the arcane rules of C++ and even more arcane rules of template magick, I needed to change the declaration of ``greeter`` and add 'public' to inheritance declaration.
 ```c++
 class greeter : public igreeter //made the inheritance 'public' *facepalm* {